wildfly/quickstart/kitchensink/readme.md

-jboss-javaee6-webapp-src
+jboss-as-kitchensink
 ========================

 What is it?
 -----------

 This is your project!
-It's a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on JBoss AS 7.
+It's a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on JBoss AS 7 or EAP 6.
 This project is setup to allow you to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 It includes a persistence unit and some sample persistence and transaction code to help